erin-rtfm/doc-templates/README.md

 If you want to add or edit templates, create or update the necessary files and submit a [pull request](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project#_creating_a_pull_request).
 You also don't need permission to submit a pull request.

 ## Documentation Location and Format
-You can [edit](https://help.github.com/articles/editing-files-in-another-user-s-repository/) any files in the repo.
-Please limit edits on the main Readme to grammar, spelling, and punctuation updates.
+You can [edit](https://help.github.com/articles/editing-files-in-another-user-s-repository/) any files in the repo. __Limit edits on the main Readme to grammar, spelling, and punctuation updates.__

 If you want to submit documentation, do so using Markdown.
 To create a Markdown file, save a text file with the .md extension.
 Use [Git's cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to learn more about Markdown formatting.
 To test drive your syntax, use the [Dillinger editor](https://dillinger.io/).